dfelinto/blender-manual/manual/editors/outliner/usage.rst

 Objects & Object Data
 ---------------------

-Dragging object data-blocks from the outliner to the :doc:`3D Viewport </editors/3dview/index>` creates a :doc:`duplicate </scene_layout/object/editing/duplicate>` of the object.
+Dragging object data-blocks from the Outliner to the :doc:`3D Viewport </editors/3dview/index>` creates a :doc:`duplicate </scene_layout/object/editing/duplicate>` of the object.

-Dragging object data data-blocks from the outliner to the 3D Viewport creates a :doc:`linked duplicate </scene_layout/object/editing/duplicate_linked>` of the object.
+Dragging *object data* data-blocks from the Outliner to the 3D Viewport creates a :doc:`linked duplicate </scene_layout/object/editing/duplicate_linked>` of the object.